 Usage is straightforward.
 Insert your measuring spokes into opposing spoke holes, counting them to make sure you’re not off by one.
 Pull the spokes tightly across a ruler.
 To make the process easier and more accurate, try raising the ruler with a shim so the spokes leave the rim closer to 90°.
 I suggest using a ruler with 0.5mm resolution (such as this one) but you can eyeball to the same.
 For most builds the spokes will overlap on the ruler, in which case you deduct the overlap length from 600mm.
 If the spokes don’t overlap, add the gap length to 600mm.
 Perform at least two measurements 90° apart and average the results to get ERD.

 If you’re building with nipple washers, remember to increase spoke length to compensate.
 As an alternative, you can install nipple washers on your measuring spokes and build nipple washers right into your ERD.
 With asymmetric washers it’s helpful to give your measuring spokes a spin after pulling them taut just to make sure everything is seated properly.
 Overall this approach accounts for the end-to-end nipple/washer/rim fit and avoids errors from incorrect nominal measurements (a real thing).

 Most spoke calculators will give you lengths to the tenth of a millimetre, which you’ll need to round to the nearest available length.
 Since measuring as above targets the bottom of the acceptable range, resist rounding down for low tension builds or on the low tension side of a wheel.
-When shopping here, you get to round to the nearest millimetre compared to traditional vendors that stock spokes in two millimetre increments.
 In a future blog I’ll expand on the topic of rounding.